karttur/arduino/_posts/2020/2020-02-14-project-DS18B20-temperature.markdown

 #### KY-001

-The KY-001 Arduino Temperature Module](http://www.mikroblog.net/37-sensor-kit/ky-001-temperature-sensor-module.php) has a built-in pull-up resistor and you can wire it directly the 5 volt power supply as shown below.
+The [KY-001 Arduino Temperature Module](http://www.mikroblog.net/37-sensor-kit/ky-001-temperature-sensor-module.php) has a built-in pull-up resistor and you can wire it directly to the 5 volt power supply as shown below.

 <figure>
 <img src="../../images/nano-DS18B20-ky001_bb.png">